Electrical and Electronic Engineering

 Assessment is by examination and coursework.
 Final-year projects are assessed by thesis, interview, poster presentation and supervisor report.

 Demand is growing for skilled graduates to work in industries such as consumer electronics, alternative energy and transport, medical engineering and communications.

 Our graduates are highly sought after; typically, 80 per cent secure graduate-level careers within six months of graduating.

 The skills we teach are in demand from a variety of industries, such as power, transport, medicine, consumer electronics, computing, artificial intelligence, cryptography, digital media, financial services, communications, and automotive, aerospace and low-carbon technologies.

-Our graduates also pursue careers outside of engineering in fields such as finance and digital media.
-Recent examples of graduate employers include Jaguar Land Rover, Siemens, Hewlett-Packard, Intel, the BBC, Dyson and EDF Energy.
+Given the highly transferable skill set gained during study, our graduates also pursue careers outside of engineering in fields such as finance and digital media.
+Recent examples of graduate employers include Jaguar Land Rover, Siemens, Hewlett-Packard, Intel, BBC, Dyson and EDF Energy.